HfMT-ZM4/drawsocket/README.md

 ## About Assets

 If you wish to serve file assets to your client browsers (e.g. images, pdfs, sound files, html files, etc.), the files must be in a known folder to the server, commonly referred to as a root "public" folder.
-The public folder path is set relative to the location of the Max patch containing the `hfmt.drawsocket` abstraction, and therefore you need to save your patch before any assets can be found (so that the patch has a folder location).
+The public folder path is set relative to the location of the Max patch containing the `drawsocket` abstraction, and therefore you need to save your patch before any assets can be found (so that the patch has a folder location).

 By default, the public folder is set to be the same folder that contains the Max patch.
 ```